© Göttle et al, 2019

 Werner Hacke M.D., Ph.D.
 D.Sc. (hon. mult.)
 FAHA FESC, was Professor and Chairman of the Department of Neurology at the University of Heidelberg in Germany for 27 years from October 1987 until September 2014 and is now Senior Professor of Neurology.

 His main scientific and clinical interest is in stroke and critical care neurology.
 He has pioneered the field of thrombolysis for acute stroke and initiated several new management options for large infarctions including hypothermia and decompressive surgery.
 He is also a specialist in stroke prevention.
+He was the principal investigator of several guideline changing studies.
+He is the Editor and main Author of the leading german language Neurology textbook which is in its 13th edition.

 Prof. Hacke is honorary member of several national societies of Neurology including the American Neurological Association (ANA), the French Neurological Society (SFN) and the Russian Neurological Society.